Clinamenic/GFEL/content/library/Ethereum Localism/ethereum-localism-book/ethereum-localism-book-shift-in-perspective.md

+---
-# Does organizing at the Cosmo-local level require a profound shift in perspective?
+title: Does organizing at the Cosmo-local level require a profound shift in perspective?
+subtitle:
+author: Marcus Barrick
+authorURL:
+tags:
+source:
+language: en
+uuid: 962947e6-afdf-49e7-a99f-8d04f7403131
+license: CC BY-SA 4.0
+---
 _by Marcus Barrick_

 In socioeconomic discourse, the often overlooked factor is the way a system scales; if mentioned, it is typically reduced to mere "economies of scale," the rate at which the human population and technology have scaled, or the desire to scale new emerging systems.
 Such a term is still interpreted merely as the scale of quantity, yet the defining features of scale are the myriad of qualitative phase shifts that occur at different orders of scale.
 The way we relate to each scale becomes the central focus: a tree packages the smallest amount of nutrients and information to travel long distances within a seed, it does not regrow a tree beside it and then ship it away to long distances.
 Throughout humanity's industrial revolutions we have mastered all too well how to scale quantities, yet have missed an incredible opportunity and lesson in the qualitative dimensions of scale.
 The global population has greatly increased throughout these industrial revolutions, and again, we have forgotten the qualitative changes that occur within any group or organization.